8 Top Employee Retention Factors

 Employee Retention Factor #1: Employee Morale

 Employees are happy and more productive when employee morale is high.
 Likewise, low employee morale results in less productivity and low spirits.
-Low employee morale is one of the major factors why an employee leaves an organization.
+Low employee morale is one of the significant factors why an employee leaves an organization.

-Employees don’t just simply quit their jobs.
+Employees don’t just quit their jobs.
 They do it when they are not happy with the organization’s work culture they work for.

 Employee Retention Factor #2: Lack of Career Development